akerkesultanova/habar.com/README.md

 *  Used MaterializeCSS as a CSS Library.

-# Discipline: Java Enterprise Edition 2 + React JS
+# Sring Semester 2021.
+Discipline: Java Enterprise Edition 2 + React JS.
+Task 2
-# Sring Semester 2021 - Task 2
+Problem 1
+* Create a simple ReactJS Client application by using ReactJS Framework.
+As a CSS Library, you may use Bootstrap or MaterializeCSS.
+* The Project is related with news portal.
+You must create news portal according to given example in picture: The front-end design should be something like this:
 * Store user data in array.
 So, you will be able to sign in by inserting correct email and password.
 * As a state, you may use React Hooks.
 * Use React Router DOM for routing your pages.